-The Prime Meetings takes the pleasure to formally invite you to the Global Meet on 2D Materials and Graphene (GM2DMAT2023) will be held in Toronto, Canada during May 22-24, 2023.
+The Prime Meetings takes the pleasure to formally invite you to the Global Meet on 2D Materials and Graphene (GM2DMAT2023) which will be held on May 22-24, 2023 as a Webinar.

 GM2DMAT2023, is an annual meeting organized with the intend of being a platform for researchers, engineers, academicians as well as industrial experts from all over the world to present their research results and development activities in 2D Materials and Graphene.

 The meeting brings together World Class participants and young researchers looking for opportunities for exchanges that cross the traditional discipline boundaries and allows them to resolve multidisciplinary challenging problems that only a venue of this nature can offer.
 Through this event you will be able to share the state-of-the-art developments and cutting-edge technologies in the broad areas of 2D Materials and Graphene.

 We would like to strongly encourage you to submit your abstracts and register to attend in order to share your achievements in the fields of 2D Materials and Graphene.